The Big Illusion

 The other day, as I was editing this story, I sat at a café where I go to work, and someone’s child sat with me as he usually does when I am there.
 He has been diagnosed with all sorts of physical and mental delays.
 My experience working with children and families comes in handy when I sit with him.

-I had my computer opened on my wallpaper, which is the photo of Bello that serves as the cover of the first installment of this series of posts.
-The child asked who that was, and I told him that it was my dog that had died.
+My computer desktop shows the photo of Bello that serves as the cover of the first installment of this series of posts.
+The child asked who that was, and I told him that it was my dog that died.
 What he said next brought me to tears.
 He told me, “You know that that dog and Stella are the same dog, right?”
 When I asked him to elaborate on his statement, he replied that he knew that my dog was dead but that he was not “because Stella is the same dog.”

 Do you believe in reincarnation?
 I do.
 Do you believe in sacred contracts?
 I do.
 I set Bello’s ashes free a week ago.

-The past eleven months have been a reminder of the power of conviction, of that of trusting, and more importantly, of the power of stating clear desires, doing one’s part, and allowing Life to take care of the details.
+The past eleven months have been a reminder of the power of conviction, of that of trust, and, more importantly, of the power of stating precise desires, doing one’s part, and allowing Life to take care of the details.

 There is no denying that I have been in pain for a long time.
 There is no denying that I have created the conditions that prompted those painful moments.
 There is no denying that there are days on which I would like things to be different.
 And, there is no denying that my misfortune has been nothing but opportunity in disguise.

-I, like that Hanks’ character, stood at a crossroads where all paths were viable, and I had just one job to do: choose.
-I trusted and have been incredibly surprised by how life has orchestrated the events that have brought me to this place at this time in my life.
+Just like that Hanks’ character, I stood at a crossroads where all paths were viable, and I had just one job to do: choose.
+Following my trusted choice, I have been incredibly surprised by how life has orchestrated the events that have brought me to this place at this time in my life.

 Financially, I am broke.
 But I am free.
-And, for the first time in over two years, I can see the future.
-I have hope on my side.
+And, for the first time in years, I can see the future.
+Hope is on my side.
 I am building my own company from the ground up.
-I am writing again, and I am witnessing my work circle the globe.
+I am writing again, and I am witnessing my work circle around the globe.
 Opportunity has a sense of humor and, today, so do I.